Iron Supplement

 • Hemochromatosis or iron overload conditions

-• Thalassemia patients require strict medical supervision
+• Thalassemia patients should be under strict medical supervision

 Drug Interactions